oleksanderkorn/joystream-live/README.md

-# Joystream Validator Loggin Tool UI
+# Joystream Validator Logging Tool UI

 To get a validator report you can choose your validator stash account from autocomplete or copy-paste your own stash if your validator is not active atm.